Menopause and HRT Information

 I encourage the use of body identical hormones (also known as regulated bioidentical hormones) which have the same molecular structure as the hormones we produce and are derived from a chemical extracted from a tropical root vegetable (the yam).
 Ongoing prescriptions can be via the NHS or from the clinic.

 It is very important to get established on the right dose of transdermal oestrogen for you before considering adding in testosterone.
 If you are on oral oestrogen, you will need to be changed to transdermal oestrogen first.
-Younger women with a surgical menopause are most likely to need testosterone supplementation.

-There are clear guidelines for prescribing testosterone and this does require regular monitoring and blood tests.
 Many GPs are not able to prescribe this on the NHS and if this is the case you will need to be seen privately for ongoing monitoring and private prescriptions.

 Local (vaginal) oestrogen (not classified as HRT)